mikegeyser/sacred-heart-walking-tour/data/017/poi-017-card-007.md

 As well as being fully informed of and able to attend to the special medical needs of the learners and staff (for example any existing conditions or allergies that need specific ministrations) Nurse Munnik, staff since 2010, organizes staff training for First Aid as part of the Health and Safety Committee and assists support staff to get access to health care.

-Nurse Munnik’s rooms are located in the lower ground floor under the Primary School reception office.
-In the 1960s these rooms were workshops but with noise from machinery disturbing classes above these were moved to the new science block from 1973/4 and repurposed as nursing rooms from that time.
-Around this time boarding at the school finished and the previous senior dormitories and matron’s quarters were readapted to classrooms and offices.